 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
-Additionally, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+Additionally, the American College of Allergists report that 50% of all sicknesses are either caused or aggravated by polluted indoor air.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

 Luckily, you have options.